mavisinator30001/Silent-Watcher/README.md

-## Software rework is currently in progress,
+## Software rework is currently in progress
-current functions and files may be deprecated in the future!
+Current functions and files may be deprecated in the future!

 # Silent Watcher